kev-s0l/CUNY-QC-Autism-Origin-Lab/README.md

-# CUNY-QC-Autism-Origin-Lab
+Progressive work on Sleep Stage Analysis and EEG data visualization
-Progressive work on Sleep Stage analysis and EEG data visualization
+  - All scripts will be labeled with a _"v#"_ at the end, each number representing the current version of said script